teiniker/teiniker-lectures-embedded-cicd/software-development-lifecycle/introduction/README.md

 > Process models may include activities that are part of the software process
 > and the roles of people involved in software engineering.

-There are general paradigms of software development:
-- **The waterfall approach**: This takes the fundamental process activities and represents them as separate process phases.
-- **Iterative development**: This approach interleaves the activities of specification, development and validation.
-- **Component-based software development**: This approach is based on the existence of a significant number of reusable components.

 ## Waterfall Model